DevTeam/Pure.DI/README.md

 }
 ```

-> [!NOTE]
-> _Pure.DI_ creates efficient code in a pure DI paradigm, using only basic language constructs as if you were writing code by hand.
+_Pure.DI_ creates efficient code in a pure DI paradigm, using only basic language constructs as if you were writing code by hand.
 This allows you to take full advantage of Dependency Injection everywhere and always, without any compromise!

 The full analog of this application with top-level statements can be found [here](samples/ShroedingersCatTopLevelStatements).

 <details>
-<summary>Just try!</summary>
+<summary>Just try creating a project from scratch!</summary>

 Install the [projects template](https://www.nuget.org/packages/Pure.DI.Templates)